-Forrest Hall was built in 1954 to house the ROTC program, but wasn’t dedicated until 1958, when the name became official.
-It was chosen because of Forrest’s notoriety as a military tactical genius and his ties to Middle Tennessee, including being born in the region.
+Forrest Hall was built in 1954 to house the ROTC program but wasn’t dedicated until 1958, when the name became official.
+It was chosen because of Forrest’s notoriety as a military tactical genius and his ties to the Middle Tennessee region.

-Debate about the university’s ties to Forrest rose periodically through the civil rights era and beyond, with the university removing a 600-pound bronze medallion of Forrest from the Keathley University Center in 1989.
+Debate about the university’s ties to Forrest rose periodically through the civil rights era and beyond.
+The university removed a 600-pound bronze medallion of Forrest from the Keathley University Center in 1989.

 Opposition to the name of Forrest Hall didn’t reach its height until 2006-07, when a number of students petitioned to have the name removed because of Forrest’s ties to the Ku Klux Klan.

 Others supported keeping the name.
-A series of public forums were held, with the university deciding to keep the name after the Student Government Association rescinded an earlier request to consider a name change and African-American student groups informed university leaders that such a name change was not a priority for them at that time.
+The university conducted a series of public forums and decided to keep the name after the Student Government Association rescinded an earlier request to consider a name change and African-American student groups informed university leaders that such a name change was not a priority for them at that time.

 Frisby was tasked with researching the institution’s association with Forrest’s image as part of the 2007 discussion on Forrest Hall.
-His findings were also incorporated into an Honors lecture series and as part of a published collection of essays that marked the university’s centennial in 2011.
+His findings were also incorporated into a University Honors Lecture Series and as part of a published collection of essays that marked the university’s centennial in 2011.

 Frisby received the 2009 MTSU Outstanding Teaching Award and recently appeared on the National Geographic Channel’s Civil War series, “Civil Warriors,” in an episode that detailed the conditions of Union occupation in the Middle Tennessee region.